 How to Submit to PALH

-PALH will consider works of fiction and creative non-fiction by Filipino Americans and other Filipinos.
-Please email your Query and the first 10 pages (pasted on to the email, not an attachment) to firstname.lastname@example.org.
+PALH will consider works of fiction and creative non-fiction by Filipino-Americans and other Filipinos.
+Please email your Query and the first 10 pages, pasted at the bottom of the email, not an attachment, to email@example.com.

 PALH-ezine showcases published

 Filipino (and Filipino American) writers and their writings and

 in so doing hopes to serve as an important resource to students,

 librarians, educators, and researchers looking for online material

 on Philippine literature and Filipino writers (including Philippine

 American literature and writers).
 In addition, PALH-ezine publishes book reviews of Philippine, Philippine American, and Asian